Does a Heat Pump Use Refrigerant in Saukville, WI?

 Eventually, the refrigerant level could drop too low, resulting in problems like:

-The best way to avoid low levels of refrigerant is to have an HVAC technician inspect the system annually.
+The best way to avoid low refrigerant levels is to have an HVAC technician inspect the system annually.
 The technician will measure the levels and determine whether repairs are necessary.
+Schedule your annual heat pump maintenance before Saukville's heating season begins each fall.

 Signs That a Heat Pump's Refrigerant Level Is Low

 Saukville, WI, experiences all four seasons of weather.
-Residents here need their heat pumps to operate at maximum efficiency all year.
+Residents here need their heat pumps to operate at maximum efficiency year-round.
 When summer temperatures reach the 80s and winter temperatures are in the teens, you want your refrigerant levels to be accurate for the most efficient operation.

-Some signs that indicate your refrigerant level may need an adjustment include the following.
+Here are the signs that indicate your refrigerant level may need professional attention.

-Heat pumps may create gurgling or bubbling noises when the system doesn’t have enough refrigerant.
-When the gas is low because of a crack in the coils, regular air may enter the system.
-This air generates bubbling noises and requires immediate repair.
+Heat pumps may create gurgling or bubbling noises when the system doesn't have enough refrigerant.
+When the gas is low because of a crack in the coils, air may enter the system — generating bubbling noises that require immediate professional attention.

 When your home begins to feel uncomfortable because of increasing humidity levels, the refrigerant might be too low.
-You might only notice this problem during the warmest months because the humidity in Saukville, WI, reaches its highest level during summer.
+You might notice this problem most during the warmest months because humidity in Saukville, WI, reaches its highest levels during summer.

 Let Our Experts Check Your Heat Pump’s Refrigerant Levels as Part of Maintenance in Saukville, WI